rjswenson/publicly_opinionated/README.md

 [Growing up with technology](./media/img/died_of_dysentery.jpg), I've been wary of putting my data or info on the internet so I don't get hacked.
 This project's goal is the opposite.
 Its to spill my opinions (ALWAYS based on `facts`) upon you all for judgement.
 Its time someone starts an (inter)national dialogue about:

-1.  the state of the nation(USA in my case) and the World (scary and not scary both)
+1.  the state of the World on all fronts including nature, technology, and politics

-2.  congratulate or ridicule leaders/orgs/you for hard learned opinions/hot-air(lies?)
+2.  congratulate or ridicule leaders/orgs/you for hard learned opinions/hidden lies

-3.  share in this whole experience with people I know, and also those I don't.
-After a long session of thinking, my main philosophy solidified.
-That being said, everything here is a MASSIVE amalgymation of all the late night talks with friends or wise words from [teachers](https://youtu.be/o03nqHXAEyo).
+3.  share in this whole experience of life with a globally diverse audience.
+Talk with friends or wise words from [teachers](https://youtu.be/o03nqHXAEyo) make us stronger humans.
 As much as my brain has attempted from age 0, asking questions has been a large part of my life.
-Questions lead to answers, and answers from a professsional in any field (including stupid stuff like [pooping from a butt](http://wellnessmama.com/7013/squatty-potty-review/) can save hundreds of hours personal experimentation and research.
+Questions lead to answers, and answers from a professsional in any field (including stupid stuff like [pooping from a butt](http://wellnessmama.com/7013/squatty-potty-review/)) can save hundreds of hours personal experimentation and research

 4. Humans are all unique little snowflakes so if all this sounds a little cheeze it boils down to > I beleive we are all individual [singularities](http://now.dartmouth.edu/2013/03/neuroscientist-says-humans-are-wired-free-will).